oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_own.md

-### STEP 1: Set up your ATP Database Wallet in Developer Cloud
+### STEP 1: Set up your ATP Database Wallet in Visual Builder Studio

 In the ATP Connection step of this lab, you downloaded the ATP Connection wallet zip file into the Downloads folder.
 We will now unizp the file and copy both the wallet zip file and the folder into the git repository folder.